-Select Enabled to allow the BIOS to monitor and attempt to reduce the level of Electromagnetic Interference caused by the components whenever needed.
+Select Enabled to enable Clock Spectrum support, which will allow the BIOS to attempt to reduce the level of Electromagnetic Interference caused by the components whenever needed.
 The options are Disabled and Enabled.

-Hyper-Threading (All)
+Hyper-Threading (ALL)

-Select Enable to support Intel's Hyper-threading Technology to enhance CPU performance.
+Select Enable to support Intel Hyper-threading Technology to enhance CPU performance.
 The options are Enable and Disable.